jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ### Importing elements

 Only `libraries` and their elements can be imported into other files.
+Each import explicitly defines the version of the imported library.
+On version mismatch, an error is raised.
 Elements on the root level of a file or within a pipeline cannot be imported.

 ```
-from './path/to/location.jv' use { MyDomainLibrary }; // only imports the named library, access via qualified name
+from './path/to/location.jv' use { MyDomainLibrary version 1.2.3 }; // only imports the named library, access via qualified name
+from './path/to/location.jv' use {
+  MyDomainLibrary1 version 1.2.3,
+  MyDomainLibrary1 version 1.2.3
-from './path/to/location.jv' use { MyDomainLibrary1, MyDomainLibrary1 }; // only imports the named libraries, access via qualified name
+}; // only imports the named libraries, access via qualified name
-from './path/to/location.jv' use { MyDomainLibrary called MyLibraryAlias} // only imports the named library, access via qualified name using the alias
+from './path/to/location.jv' use { MyDomainLibrary version 1.2.3 called MyLibraryAlias} // only imports the named library, access via qualified name using the alias
 ```

 References to these imported elements is by their qualified name (unless altered by an alias).